 A few blocks later we arrive at an expansive house, about as big as a large McMansion.
-Unlike the townhomes lining the streets, the Soothing Hand has an expansive yard and a well-kept garden.
-I recognize some of the cheery herbs, but most are obviously native to Evermoor.
-A few give off pulses of light.
-Others emit a slight hum.
+Unlike the townhomes lining the streets, the Soothing Hand stands by itself, bordered by an expansive yard and a well-kept garden.
+I recognize some of the cheery herbs, but most are native to Evermoor.
+Some give off pulses of dreamy light, or emit a slight, whimsical hum.

-Ren strides to the door.
-It’s marked by a wooden, hand-carved sign depicting an alder tree and the words SOOTHING HAND engraved below it.
-He knocks twice.
+The door is marked by a hand-carved sign depicting an alder tree and the words SOOTHING HAND engraved below it.
+Ren lifts the clapper and knocks twice.